-Look at this picture, taken from a 15th century manuscript:
+Look at this picture, taken from a 15th-century manuscript:

 Notice how medieval it seems.
 Here are soldiers with crossbows, chain mail, and fully armored knights with lances, attacking a castle.
-And yet, this is a depiction of the trojan war - an event that happened over 2000 years before the middle ages.
+And yet, this is a depiction of the trojan war - an event from over 2000 years before the middle ages.
 In fact, it happened during the bronze age!
 For reference, the first historical accounts of chain mail are from nearly 1000 years after Troy fell.

 This suggests a question: just like the artist above seemed blind to technological change, perhaps we are equally blind to another source of change?
 Let’s turn to visions of our future as depicted in science fiction:

 Notice the common thread in the images above?
 The dominant species look exactly like us.
 If there is a person with even slight physical variations from 20th-century humans, then they are aliens or robots in service to the humans - even if the only difference is pointy ears!

 This isn’t limited to movies.
 Even works such as Asimov’s Foundation series1 and Cixin Liu’s Dark Forest Trilogy follow the same thread: technology fundamentally changes the world over millions of years, yet humans somehow stay static throughout space exploration, colonization of the galaxy, and their spread throughout the universe.